Ronis123/Ronis123/README.md

 ### Hi dear 👋
 I am Ronis.
-I like classical rock and I'm also a graduate degree in phisics.
+I like classical rock and I'm also a graduate degree in physics.
 Working directly with computacional physics.
 I walk sometimes in the late afternoon.

  <head>  <link  rel="stylesheet" href="./CSS/style.css"></head>